 Despite the pandemic, some excavation projects were able to dig in 2021.
 Enjoy our special 2021 Digs eBook to read about recent seasons from some of the major digs across Israel.

 Sign up to receive our email newsletter and never miss an update.

-Every summer, people of all ages and from all walks of life volunteer to participate on archaeological digs throughout Israel, Jordan and other parts of the Mediterranean world.
-Read the dig experiences of the volunteers, all of whom were selected as 2019 BAS Dig Scholarship winners.
+Every summer, people of all ages and from all walks of life volunteer to participate on archaeological digs throughout Israel, Jordan, and other parts of the Mediterranean world.
+Read here the dig experiences of past volunteers, all of whom were selected as BAS Dig Scholarship winners.